The Beginning

 In the 1970s another club record was set when Norman Ashley took 100+ wickets in a season eight years in a row.
 Off the field the Bank of England began to see a gradual decline in the number of staff employed, with the inevitable consequence of a few "outsiders" helping to make up the teams.
 The 1st XI annual tour to Sussex ended in 1979 having been a feature of the cricket season since 1921 (although the annual tour to Kent continued), but better news was soon to be around the corner in the 1980s.
 This would begin in 1982 with an overseas tour to Barbados to celebrate the club's 75th anniversary, as well as the setting up of the 4th XI annual tour to Buckinghamshire in 1986.

-In 1986 the 1st XI under John Hodges were runners up in the United London Banks Cup and from 1987 the club regularly began to put out five teams for the first time since the 1930s.
+Elsewhere In 1986 the Midweek XI under John Hodges were runners up in the United London Banks Cup and from 1987 the club regularly began to put out five teams for the first time since the 1930s.
 Of course, not wanting to be called the 5th XI the extra team were christened the 3.5s (sitting in between the 3rd XI and 4th XI), and were soon regularly winning the Fuller Cup (the internal club award for the Bank XI with the most wins).

 The League Evolves (1987 - 1997)

 In 1987 the Surrey Cricketers League merged with the Surrey Championship and from 1989 the club began to enter three sides into the league.
 1988 featured a month long tour to Australia which kick-started a second golden age for the club, including an occasional 6th XI.
 Of course, they were immediately branded as the 3.75s (sitting in between the 3.5s and the 4th XI).
 The new found strength within the club helped Simon Tremlin's 1st XI become runners up in Surrey Championship (Old) Division 2 in 1989, promoted to the top tier of league cricket within Surrey for the first time.
-The club's first silverware followed in 1990, as the 1st XI again under Tremlin won the United London Banks Cup, and the 3rd XI under David Buffham won their league.
+The club's first silverware followed in 1990, as the Midweek XI under Tremlin won the United London Banks Cup, and the 3rd XI under David Buffham also won their league.
 A bi-annual club tour to Holland was also started around this time.

 1993 was to be one of the most momentous years in the club's history, with another overseas tour, this time to New Zealand, being capped by a double promotion for Simon Halliday's 1st XI and Paul Jones' 2nd XI from their respective Surrey Championship divisions.
 Particularly impressive was the 1st XI, who became the first Bank side to remain unbeaten in over 60 years.
 The most important thing however, was the hard work of Barry Brown in setting up the junior section, which is still thriving in the present day.

-In 1994 the 1st XI under Nick O'Hara won the United London Banks Cup for a second time.
+In 1994 the Midweek XI under Nick O'Hara won the United London Banks Cup for a second time.
 The 2nd XI led by Paul Jones achieved our highest ever finish in the 2nd XI league structure, with 7th in Surrey Championship 2nd XI (Old) Division 1, making us the seventh best 2nd XI in the county.
-Although the higher sides remained competitive in the top leagues the rest of the club entered some lean years as availability proved an issue.
+Although the higher sides remained competitive in the top divisions the rest of the club entered some lean years as availability proved an issue.
 1996 saw the 3rd XI relegated and decide to return to friendly cricket, whilst the 3.5s folded, leaving the club with two Saturday league teams and two friendly teams.

 The League Modernises (1998 - 2019)

 In 1998 the 1st XI under Ian Stuart achieved the club's highest ever finish in the 1st XI league structure, by finishing 4th in Surrey Championship (Old) Division 1.
 This made us the fourth best team in Surrey and resulted in qualification for the newly formed 10 team Premier League in 1999.
 This proved tricky as the only club not to pay any of their players, with relegation swiftly following.
 In 2001 the 1st XI under Tim Cox bounced back by finishing as runners up in Surrey Championship Division 1, but again this was to be a brief one year stay.
-The strength at the top end of the club saw the 2nd XI under Mark Flack join the party by winning their league, which also enabled a brief crack at the 2nd XI Premier League.
+The strength at the top end of the club saw the 2nd XI under Mark Flack join the party by winning their division, which also enabled a brief crack at the 2nd XI Premier League.

 2003 featured another excellent overseas tour (this time to South Africa), although this was to prove the last major club overseas trip to date.
 Times became harder on the pitch, as a high turnover of players meant the 1st XI suffered successive relegations in 2005 and 2006 to drop down to Surrey Championship Division 3.
 The same problems hit the 2nd XI, who also suffered successive relegations in 2004 and 2005, which was no great surprise as sides were regularly filled out by players from the 3rd and 4th XIs.